 - A powered rotisserie kit is included, providing outstanding value for money

 - Includes electronic ignition, “flame tamers,” and LED controls for nighttime visibility

 - Some users reported that the grill is tricky to assemble

-Get the Monument Grills gas grill at Amazon, The Home Depot, or Target.
+Get the Monument Grills gas grill at The Home Depot.